Sitin/coffee-mix/README.md

   # Will be invoked in class context
   conserned: ->

+# Object mixin
+Integration =
+  objectMethod: ->
+  # Method that will be invoked
+  # in instance context
+  integrated: ->

-# Connectable mixin
+# Attachable mixin
-Connection =
+Attachment =
   # This property will be attached
   # via setter and getter
-  connectionMember: "connector's member"
+  attachmentMember: "attachment's member"
   # Will be called in mixin context
-  connectionMethod: ->
+  attachmentMethod: ->
   # Will be invoked in instance context
-  connected: ->
+  attached: (acceptor) ->

 class Acceptor extends CoffeeMix